fairyglade/ly/readme.md

 ### runit

 ```
-$ make
-# make install installrunit
+# zig build installrunit
 # ln -s /etc/sv/ly /var/service/
 ```

 By default, ly will run on tty2.
 To change the tty it must be set in `/etc/ly/config.ini`

 You should as well disable your existing display manager service if needed, e.g.: